sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/singlenode.markdown

 ## Serial jobs

 **IMPORTANT**: Regular submission of serial jobs is strongly discouraged.
-We do however welcome (and encourage) workflows which implement task-based parallel by launching many instances of a serial program as a single job.
+We do however welcome (and encourage) workflows which implement task-based parallelism by launching many instances of a serial program as a single job.
 See the [Ensemble jobs](../../advanced/ensemble/) section of these pages for further information.

 <details markdown="block" class="detail">
   <summary>An example serial program in C.</summary>